vboyce/Maze/maze_automate/README.md

 ```
 ./set_up.py --freq wordfreq
 ```
+If there is an error indicating that it cannot import wget, use the command ```pip3 install wget```.
 6. Do a test run of distractor automation test_input.txt contains a few sample sentences; replace output_location.txt with the name of the file to write test Maze materials to.